andrewtch88/mvc-ecommerce/README.md

 # OG Tech PC Solutions

-PCMasterRace E-commerce web app mvc model project.
+E-commerce web app project based on mvc model.
 Inspired by IdealTechPC.
 Neon theme.

 Built with ❤︎ by Andrew TCH88 and contributors